ruveydahllakcinar/AspnetCore-SOLID-ConsoleApplication/README.md

 # SOLID Principles
+### SOLID, five basic design principles developed to make software design more readable, easier to maintain and expandable are called SOLID.
 ## Single Responsibilty Principles:

 * "There should never be more than are reasons for a class to change"